tatmanblue/Sonic-Stream/README.md

 There is an error screen.
 It doesn't show much.
 Hopefully you won't have any issues.

+# Development
+You can use any editor.
+Solution and project files are included for use with Visual Studio (both PC and Mac).
+If you chose to use a different IDE please make sure the solution and projects files are correctly updated in your pull request.

+> dotnet --version
+> 8.0.200

 ## Building
 I do not intend on covering that here as I expect you can build .net applications.
 Feel free to contact me if you have any issues.